Panzer II: Armament

 Most tank versions of the Panzer II were armed with a 2 cm KwK 30 L/55 auto-cannon.
-Some later versions used the similar 2 cm KwK 38 L/55.
+Some later versions used the similar 2 cm KwK 38 L/55 or L/65.
 This auto-cannon was based on the 2 cm FlaK 30 anti-aircraft gun, and was capable of firing at a rate of 600 rounds per minute (280 rounds per minute sustained) from 10-round magazines.
 A total of 180 shells were carried.

-The Panzer II also had a 7.92 mm Maschinengewehr 34 machine gun mounted coaxially with the main gun.
+The Panzer II also had a 7.92 mm MG 34 machine gun mounted coaxially with the main gun.

-The 2 cm autocannon proved to be ineffective against many Allied tanks even at the start of the war, and experiments were conducted with a view to replacing it with a 37 mm cannon, but nothing came of this.
-Prototypes were built with a 50 mm tank gun, but by then the Panzer II had outlived its usefulness as a tank regardless of armament.
-Greater success was had by replacing the standard 2 cm armour-piercing explosive ammunition with tungsten cored solid ammunition, but due to shortages of tungsten this ammunition was in chronically short supply.

 Mobility

 A Panzer II during Operation Barbarossa in 1941 moves along a road outside a village.

 All production versions of the Panzer II were fitted with a 140 PS (138 HP), gasoline-fuelled six-cylinder Maybach HL62 TRM engine and ZF transmissions.
 Models A, B, and C had a top speed of 40 km/h (25 mph).
 Models D and E had a torsion bar suspension and a better transmission, giving a top road speed of 55 km/h (33 mph) but the cross country speed was much lower than previous models, so the Model F reverted to the previous leaf spring type suspension.
 All versions had a range of 200 km.